neoforged/Documentation/docs/datastorage/valueio.md

 ## Inputs and Outputs

 The Value I/O system is made up of two parts: a `ValueOutput` that writes to the object during serialization, and a `ValueInput` that reads from the object during deserialization.
 Implementing methods typically take in the `ValueOutput` or `ValueInput` as its only parameter, returning nothing.
 The value I/O expects the backing object to be a dictionary of string keys to object values.
-Using the provided methods, the value I/O then read or writes information to the backing object.
+Using the provided methods, the value I/O then reads or writes information to the backing object.

 ```java
 // For some BlockEntity subclass